 On a slightly different note today all driving about has been electric.
-A gas free day today.
+A gas-free day today.
 I’ll maybe start tracking the car and bike usage (all cars and bikes).
 When the cars are used to do anything that counts and if the bikes are used to do anything useful other than exercise that will count.
-In a gas free world I’d take my electric bike to work while the rest of the day’s outings would be in the Tesla.
+In a gas-free world, I’d take my electric bike to work while the rest of the day’s outings would be in the Tesla.
 A fully electric day.
 Half and half would be we use 1 gas and one electric.
 Full gas would be we used no electric.
 There will be the odd day we don’t go any place at all.
-I should probably track this in a Google sheet.
+I should probably track this on a Google sheet.

 Lastly will be doing the daily cash costs of gas vs electric from the simple fueling only perspective.
-I am certain if I use all the gas items from the CC bills over the last year and the electric bills there should be some way to see how much money shifted to electric and if there is any savings at this level.
-That’s data collection so some day soon again.
+I am certain if I use all the gas items from the CC bills over the last year and the electric bills there should be some way to see how much money shifted to electric and if there are any savings at this level.
+That’s data collection so someday soon again.

 Hi ho hi ho.

 This post is about how knowledge and research can change your life.
 A while back I made a simple internal pact with myself.
 If I hit 200 LB I’ll just stop eating.
 Funny thing is, that worked for three or more years.
 I should mention there was a prior limit set at 195 LB.
 Before that, I was not really watching.
 Weight gain was depressing and all, but not getting in the way as far as I could tell (my doctor had been saying otherwise, but it fell on deaf ears).
 When I started to mull over setting the limit to 205 LB I had to put my mental foot down and say no. At that point, it came to starve a few extra hours a week to force the 200 LB limit into remaining valid.
 That was probably going to be the rest of my days – fighting the 200 LB limit.
 In fact, I had already resigned to it.